stevensona/shader-toy/README.md

 * Performance at the moment is not great for certain shaders, and the cause is under investigation
 * Shaders with audio from remote sources are currently not working properly.
+* There seems to be a very rare bug that causes audio inputs to sound corrupted.

 ## Todo